 It has been a second year since World Vision Kakheti Area Development Program runs the family support model that aims at helping and strengthening vulnerable children and their families.

 In 1996 World Vision opened an office in Georgia’s capital, Tbilisi, in response to the country’s dire need for economic assistance and intervention in the lives of Georgia’s poor and vulnerable.
-Today, all of World Vision Georgia’s projects are built around three strategic goals: Strengthen child welfare, Enhance youth participation, and community development.
-They build local capacity, contribute to the development of local and national policies, and are community-based and sustainable.
+Today, all of World Vision Georgia’s projects are built around three strategic goals that build local capacity, contribute to the development of local and national policies, and are community-based and sustainable

 World Vision recognizes the sustainable approach whereby the improvement of a child's well-being is inextricably linked to the improvement of that child's family, education facilities and the overall communities' ability to provide for the child.